Terrastories/terrastories/SETUP.md

 If you want to change the default language for Terrastories, set the language on line 21 in `rails/config/application.rb`.
 To set it to Papiamentu, change this line to `config.i18n.default_locale = :pap`

 Once you are done, the language should be available the next time you start Terrastories.

+## Tools that we use for development

+* Rubocop: linting and styleguide

+Please check https://rubocop.readthedocs.io/en/latest/integration_with_other_tools/#editor-integration to read about how to integrate Rubocop with your favourite editor.

+* Jest: js test runner
+* SimpleCov: code coverage metric